 Standards for Determining Director and Executive Officer Compensation

-Director annual salary will take the form of a fixed compensation and, depending on role, comprise a basic annual salary, a Committee chairman annual salary and/or a Committee member annual salary.
+Director annual salary will take the form of fixed compensation which, depending on role, will comprise a basic annual salary, a Committee chairman annual salary and/or a Committee member annual salary.

-Executive Officer annual salary will take the form of fixed compensation and, depending on role/position, comprised of a basic annual salary, performance pay (based on company performance and personal performance) and, depending on role, remuneration for the purpose of acquiring company stock.
+Executive Officer annual salary will take the form of fixed compensation which, depending on role/position, will comprise of a basic annual salary, performance pay (based on company performance and personal performance) and stock compensation from a stock issuance trust.

-The ratio of Executive Officer basic annual salary, performance pay (standard), and remuneration for the purpose of acquiring company stock is to be 50% : 45% (equivalent value) : 5% (equivalent value).
+The ratio of Executive Officer basic annual salary, performance pay (standard), and stock compensation is to be based on roles and responsibilities at 40%～50% : 30% (equivalent value) : 20％～30% (equivalent value).

 Executive Officer basic annual salary is to be based on that person's role/position for the current term.